Belarusian folk dance: Classification

 Because the dances can have regional and stage variations, it is often difficult to determine which group a particular dance belongs to.
 Also, sometimes a dance can contain elements of more than one of these groups.

 The various Belarusian folk dances can alternatively be classified as follows: circle dances, traditional dances, quadrilles, polkas, and urban folk dances.

 Circle dances

 The circle dance is one of the most ancient types of dance.
 Presumed to have appeared towards the end of the first millennium AD, these dances have diverse themes such as work, family life, love, and relationships.

 Circle dances can have three components: song, playful ritual, and dance choreography.
-Depending on which component is most dominant, circle dances are divided into three main groups: the song dance, the playful playful, and the "regular" circle dance:
+Depending on which component is most dominant, circle dances are divided into three main groups: the song dance, the playful dance, and the "regular" circle dance: